An overview of Drugs Task Force areas by Department of Health.

 The UK Drug Policy Commission is an independent body that provides objective analysis of the evidence concerning drug policy and practice.

-Although we make every effort to ensure these links to external websites are accurate, up to date and relevant, The National Documentation Centre on Drug Use (NDC) cannot take responsibility for pages maintained by external providers.
-Views expressed on external sites are not necessarily those of the NDC.
+Although we make every effort to ensure these links to external websites are accurate, up to date and relevant, The HRB National Drugs Library cannot take responsibility for pages maintained by external providers.
+Views expressed on external sites are not necessarily those of the library.

 If you would like to add a link to your website, or come across any links that don't work, please contact email@example.com